opentok/opentok-reconnection/js-sample/README.md

    var token = 'YOUR-SESSION-TOKEN';
    ```

-   Use the API key provided to you for the purposes of this developer preview of the
-   Automatic Reconnection feature.
-With the API key, you can generate a session ID
+   Your API key must be enrolled in the Automatic Reconnection beta.
-   and token to use.
-To obtain an API key, please see the main project [README](../README.md)
+   To enroll an API key for this beta, please see the main project [README](../README.md)
-   on how to enroll in this developer preview.
+   for details.

    For the purposes of quickly demonstrating the Automatic Reconnection feature, this sample code
    uses the `config.js` file to set an API key, a session ID and a token to use.
 However,